PlywoodPallet/chess/README.md

 ### Online
 https://replit.com/@Plywood/chess

-Known issue: your chess game will look different in other command line interfaces
+Known issue: Changes of the Replit command line may alter how this program looks

 ### Locally
 Prerequisites